7 Tips to Hedge Against Inflation in Canada

 Naturally, higher prices for things we pay for to maintain our lifestyle will make you try and save some more money, or even hide money under your mattress.

-However, hiding money under your mattress means your money is worth 5.7% less.
-Even if you have your cash stashed in a high interest savings account with a 2% rate, you are barely maintaining your purchasing power.
+However, hiding money under your mattress means your money is worth 3.5% less every year.
+Even if you have your cash stashed in a high interest savings account with a 3% to 4% rate, you are barely maintaining your purchasing power.
 However, there are a few ways you can try and keep afloat when inflation feels like it’s drowning you and your finances.

 1. Make Extra Money